jilliangmeehan/looore/content/Weapons/Talking Stick.md

 "Tenoch belongs no longer to any tribe, yet his fury still burns, unquenched."

 > [!jillian]
-> The "turbid black tide" is the Abyss.
+> The "turbid black tide" is the cataclysm.
 >
 > This "fury" burning in Tenoch reminds me of the fury [[Maawe and Monetoo|Maawe]] was searching for.
 Is this a hint that Tenoch is part-dragon?